kshedden/case_studies/methods/survival.md

 important to define the *origin* from which time is measured, i.e. what is the meaning of time zero?
 In the case of human-centered studies, we may let $T$ denote the age of the person when the event occurs, in which case the time origin is the date of birth.
-Note that in this case you will still need to define [units](https://en.wikipedia.org/wiki/Unit_of_measurement) for $T$, e.g. months or years.
+Note that in this case you will need to define [units](https://en.wikipedia.org/wiki/Unit_of_measurement) for $T$, e.g. months or years.
 Alternatively, there may be an event that must occur before the event of interest, and the time of this event may make a more sensible time origin.
 For example, if $T$ corresponds to graduating from university, we may choose the date of university matriculation (enrollment) as the time origin, so that e.g. if $T=4$ and the time units are years, then the person graduated four years after beginning their studies.

 ## Event time distributions